 Role of radiation and oxidation during aging

 UV radiation damages the skin by creating reactive radicals that destroy DNA skin cells.
-In the same way, however, another poison, which we had to get used to because we breathe - oxygen.
+In the same way, however, another poison, which we had to become accustomed to because we breathe it - oxygen.
 Like radiation, oxygen also generates radicals and oxidized DNA-damaging molecules.
 Unlike the sun, however, oxygen does not only act on the surface, but on the whole body.
 For muscles, adipose tissue, brain, heart, and other internal organs is therefore the No. 1 oxygen enemy.
 Up to the second place, there are sharp radiation (mainly cosmic rays) and radiation from the breakdown of naturally occurring radioisotopes inside the body.
-Like yellowish butter and gums, the fats and polymers in our body are degraded by oxygen.
-The most affected are organs with high oxygen consumption (brain and heart) and internal lining of the arteries (with high oxygen content).
+Like yellowish butter and gums, the fats and polymers in our body are degraded by the influence of oxygen.
+The most affected are organs with high oxygen consumption (brain and heart) and internal lining of the arteries (high blood oxygen).
 Oxidative damage to the arteries causes atherosclerosis , which is one of the major diseases of old age .
 Oxygen would suffer most from the blood itself, which distributes oxygen around the body, but the wise nature father thought of this problem and furnished us with red blood cells that did not have the nucleus and DNA at all.
 The life of red blood cells is about 10 days.
 After this time, the red blood cells with oxygen and the mechanical stress in the capillaries are completely worn out and end their pilgrimage in our blood filter, which is the liver.
 White blood cells also have a low lifetime.
 Unlike red blood cells, the white blood cells have retained DNA, but they protect themselves from oxygen by virtually no longer retaining blood in the blood, and most of the time sitting in the spleen and lymph nodes, where no poisonous oxygen is.
 Delayed red and white blood cells continuously complement the blood-forming process that takes place in the bone marrow.
 Oxygen also has plasma proteins and fat droplets whose oxidation contributes to atherosclerosis.
 The liver plays a key role in the maintenance of blood proteins and fats.
-In order to prevent aging, our body automatically reduces the level of oxygen in the blood, so that after awakening we have to "breathe" and warm it up - and the temperature in our sleep decreases by 1 ° C, slowing metabolism and aging by about 5%.
+In order to prevent aging, our body automatically reduces the level of oxygen in the blood, so that after awakening we have to "breathe" and warm up - and our temperature drops by 1 ° C in sleep, slowing metabolism and aging by about 5%.
 Oxygen is the main reason why there are no healthy marathons and similar long aerobic exercise.
 Against oxidation and radiation, it protects us with antioxidants , the most famous of which is vitamin C.

 Joint wear and immune system degradation